Reporting Criminal or Suspicious Activity

 In order to help you keep control of your good name and reputation Bank of America offers the following important prevention tips:

 - Credit Reports: Get your credit report regularly.
-You are entitled to a free credit report each year form all three credit bureaus; Equifax, Experian and TransUnion.
+You are entitled to a free credit report each year from all three credit bureaus; Equifax, Experian and TransUnion.
 Go to www.annualcreditreport.com for more information.
 Keep an eye out for fraudulent accounts opened in your name.
 Even a misspelled name or wrong address could be a sign of trouble.

 - Shredders: Shred all papers that have identifiable information such as bank statements, phone bills, medical statements, pre-approved credit offers, etc. using a cross cut shredder.
 Many thieves get personal information from carelessly discarded papers.